Karara: Variety is the spice of life

-In 1994, just as he was about to cover the Commonwealth Games as an accredited photographer, love intervened and he met Rani.
-Abandoning the Games, he moved to the UK and married Rani, settling in Kent where she continued her work as an art teacher and Paul entered the civil service.
+After moving to the UK and marrying Rani, he settled in Kent where she continued her work as an art teacher and Paul entered the civil service.

 Within two years of marriage, Paul and Rani had started a small business supplying chilled takeaway curry to a wholefoods store in Canterbury.
 With bestsellers including Chana Masala, Bombay Aloo and Tarka Dal, Paul and Rani demonstrated that vegetarian food could taste sensational.

 In 1997 Paul and Rani dipped their toes into outdoor events, selling curries, chutneys and savouries at a Canterbury music festival in the Dane John Gardens.
 Their food, coupled with their infectious enthusiasm, meant that they quickly developed quite a following, and they have participated in every Canterbury food festival since.
 In 2001 Paul established the Canterbury Curry Club as a way of offering home-cooked delicacies to people in and around the city.
 Monthly events were held in restaurants and halls, with the Lord Mayor of Canterbury as patron.
 The Club proved most popular and through word-of-mouth Paul and Rani soon found themselves catering for private parties and functions as well.
-In 2011 Paul took early retirement from the civil service, launching his Paul Babra range of chutneys in 2013 using flavours and spices which are truly evocative of his childhood in India.
-Paul Babra chutneys are prepared in small, open-pan batches and use ingredients and spices seldom found in mass-produced products.
-The sweet–spice combinations are designed to complement common curry favourites, offering contrasting flavours and textures.
-In Paul’s view, it’s not just about taste – he believes that the spice mixes also have medicinal benefits.
+In 2011, Paul took early retirement from the civil service, launching his Paul Babra range of chutneys in 2013 using flavours and spices which are truly evocative of his childhood in India.
+In Paul’s view, it’s not just about taste - he believes that the spice mixes also have medicinal benefits.
 Turmeric, for example, is widely used in India as an anti-bacterial, antioxidant and as an aid to digestion.